How to Re-certify to Privacy ShieldHow to Re-certify to Privacy Shield

 2. Re-Register with Your Organization's Independent Recourse Mechanism: Your organization must provide access to an independent recourse mechanism (IRM) to investigate complaints about non-compliance with the Principles at no cost to the individual.
 Your organization must ensure that its IRM is in place prior to re-certification.
 Your organization must verify that its registration is current, re-register with its current IRM, or select and register with a new IRM prior to re-certification.
 Organizations that either choose to utilize the EU data protection authorities (DPAs) with regard to all data or cover human resources (HR) data and therefore must utilize the EU DPAs with regard to that data are required to pay an annual fee of US $50 prior to re-certification in order to cover the operating costs of the EU DPA panel.
 This fee is payable to the United States Council for International Business (USCIB), which has agreed to act as the trusted third party for this purpose.
 The fee can be paid online here.
 No fee is required with respect to the Swiss Federal Data Protection and Information Commissioner (FDPIC).
 See How to Join Privacy Shield for additional information regarding the IRM requirement.

-3. Make the Required Contribution to ICDR-AAA for the Annex I Binding Arbitration Mechanism if Your Organization Has Not Yet Done So: As described in Annex I, the Privacy Shield Framework provides the option for an EU individual to invoke binding arbitration to determine whether a Privacy Shield organization has violated its obligations under the Principles as to that individual and whether any such violation remains fully or partially unremedied (“residual claims”).
-In Annex I, the Department of Commerce committed to facilitating the establishment of a fund into which Privacy Shield organizations will be required to pay contributions to cover the arbitral costs, including arbitrator fees, up to maximum amounts, in consultation with the European Commission.
+3. Make the Required Contribution to ICDR-AAA for the Annex I Binding Arbitration Mechanism if Your Organization Has Not Yet Done So: As described in Annex I of the EU-U.S. Privacy Shield Framework and Annex I of the Swiss-U.S. Privacy Shield Framework, the Privacy Shield frameworks respectively provide the option for an EU and a Swiss individual to invoke binding arbitration to determine whether a Privacy Shield organization has violated its obligations under the Principles as to that individual and whether any such violation remains fully or partially unremedied (“residual claims”).
+In Annex I, the Department of Commerce committed to facilitating the establishment of a fund into which Privacy Shield organizations will be required to pay contributions to cover the arbitral costs, including arbitrator fees, up to maximum amounts, in consultation with the European Commission and the Swiss Administration.
 The International Centre for Dispute Resolution-American Arbitration Association (ICDR-AAA) was selected to administer these arbitrations and manage this fund.
 If your organization has not yet done so, you must visit ICDR-AAA’s website at http://go.adr.org/privacyshieldfund.html to make the required contribution prior to re-certifying.

 4. Review the Information Required to Re-Certify: Your organization should review all information required as part of the Department of Commerce's online re-certification process.
 The information required during re-certification is identical to that required during the initial self-certification process (see self-certification form).
 The majority of the information previously submitted by organization will be viewable once you log in to your Privacy Shield record, where you will be required to verify or update each element.
 The one exception is that information in step 5, entitled “covered data and dispute resolution,” will not be prepopulated.
 In step 5, your organization will be required to indicate the type of data covered and select an IRM.
 Prior to completing the recertification process, you can view your prior year’s selections on your public Privacy Shield record at www.privacyshield.gov/list.